 Data Protection Officer Statement

-Although ellenor is not a public authority or body due to the nature of our processing activities and sensitive data we hold, we have appointed our Information Governance (IG)lead (Head of Support Services) as ellenor’s Data Protection Officer (DPO).
+Although ellenor is not a public authority or body due to the nature of our processing activities and sensitive data we hold, we have appointed our Information Governance (IG) lead (Head of Governance, Compliance & Project) as ellenor’s Data Protection Officer (DPO).

 Position of the Data Protection Officer